llewibyr/Aura-Tunes/aura-tunes/README.md

 ## Technologies used:

-1. Express
-2. Mongoose
-3. MongoDb
-4. EJS
-5. HTML
-6. JavaScript
-7. REACT
-8. Node
-9. Tailwind Css
-10. Heroku
+Aura Tunes is built using the following technologies:

+Frontend: React, Tailwind CSS, HTML, JavaScript

+Backend: Express, Node.js, MongoDB, Mongoose, EJS

+Deployment: Heroku, Netlify

 ## Next Step :

-- Adding A JWT Token For Authorization and Authenticaion
+Here are some planned features and improvements for Aura Tunes:

+JWT Authentication: Adding JSON Web Tokens (JWT) for secure user authentication and authorization.

-- Sign In And Sign Out Features
+Sign In/Sign Out: Implementing user authentication features with Sign In and Sign Out functionality.

-- May Want To Include A Music Player for users to play the songs that they have created
+Music Player: Integrating a music player for users to listen to the songs they've created.

-- Add A Music Api For Songs And Artist
+External Music API: Adding an API for discovering and adding new songs and artists.